 Complaint Filing Process

 Any individual who identifies or witnesses behavior or activity by a Hastings Highlands Council Member or Committee Member that they believe is in contravention of the Code of Conduct for Members of Council and its Local Boards or the Municipal Conflict of Interest Act may file a formal complaint with the following conditions:

 - All complaints shall be in writing and shall be dated and signed by an identifiable individual using the Formal Municipal Integrity Commissioner Complaint Inquiry Form or the Application for Municipal Integrity Commissioner Investigation under the Municipal Conflict of Interest Act Form.

-- The complaint must set out reasonable and probable grounds for the allegation that the Member has contravened the Code of Conduct or the Conflict of Interest Act.
+- The complaint must set out reasonable and probable grounds for the allegation that the Member has contravened the Code of Conduct or the Municipal Conflict of Interest Act.
 A supporting sworn affidavit setting out the evidence in support of the allegation must also be included with the Municipal Conflict of Interest Act application form.

 - The complaint shall be filed with the Municipal Clerk after paying an administrative prescribed non-refundable fee of $150.00 to the Municipality.
 The Clerk will then forward the matter to the Integrity Commissioner for initial classification to determine if the matter is, on its face, a complaint with respect to non-compliance.